murchie85/gossipSimulator/README.md

 Time Function

+## Risk

+Rumour can backfire if boring
+Rumour can backfire if
+Creating gossping about a high status point person increases risk (top 70-95%) Gossping about top 95-100% is fun, doesn't generate much status points or risk.

+Retaliation

 ## Ideal Features

 - Visualise it in a game format
 - Visualise it in a datapipeline

+## Environment

+to get it going, just create rumours with any other id != self

+Stretch

+Location
+move about
+can only create rumour or spread rumour or recieve rumour if x < 10 meters of another citizen

+Environment locations affect rumour score

+office X2
+home x1
+dock street -x1
+Neutral Location scores:

 ## Additional Resources